Bridesmaids: Bridesmaid Blunders

 Bridesmaid Horror #3: She’s suddenly MIA

-The Drama: Your über-connected maid’s got a BlackBerry and a pager and is always strapped to her laptop — but you haven’t heard from her in weeks.
+The Drama: Your über-connected maid’s got a BlackBerry and an iPad and is always strapped to her laptop — but you haven’t heard from her in weeks.
 The weirdest part: You know she’s updated her Facebook page.
 So what gives?

 The Dish: “I completely lashed out at one of my closest friends because she wasn’t answering my phone calls about going dress shopping with me.
-Of course I felt like a complete idiot when she got back from a two-week vacation in Italy with her parents — where she didn’t have cell phone reception.” — Kristen
+Of course I felt like a complete idiot when she got back from a two-week holiday in Bali with her parents — where she didn’t have mobile phone reception.” — Kristen

 Bridesmaid Horror #4: She’s on the prowl

 The Drama: You want your bridal party to get along — just not that well.
 So the fact that she constantly flirts with the best man — and you swear you just overheard her telling him her hotel room number — is so not cool.

 The Deal: Wedding party hookups can cause tension, but it’s not your place to lay down the law.
 Instead, casually ask your ladies to save the flirting for after the ceremony.

 The Dish: “We ended up being so busy the day before and the day of the wedding that there was barely any time for my flirty friend to get to know the guys.
 Of course, she did get her groove on with one of the groomsmen at the reception, but by then I didn’t care!” — Erika

 Bridesmaid Horror #5: She’s a control freak

 The Drama: Your bridesmaid’s taking her bossiness to a whole new level by dictating every aspect of your big day.
 She’s pressuring you to order a cake you don’t love and already bought a bridesmaid dress in a different cut than the one you chose because it makes her waist look smaller.